w3f/polkadot-wiki/docs/learn/learn-staking.md

 compromise between the two as minimizing risks might decrease rewards as well.
 Nominators should pay attention especially to six criteria when nominating validators (not in order of importance):

 - amount of era points
-- total stake which is equivalent to own stake (i.e. coming from the validator) + other stake (i.e. coming from nominators)
+- validator pool, equivalent to own stake (i.e. coming from the validator) + other stake (i.e. coming from nominators)
 - own stake
 - commission fees (i.e. how much validators charge nominators)
 - verified identity